nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 ### Task 1: Configure your radio

 **Description:** For broadcast communication, you need all your micro:bits to have their radios turned on and set to the same radio group ID.
 This group ID will be the
 broadcast address.
-This is like tuning into the correct channel to receive a TV broadcast.
+This is like tuning in to the correct channel to receive a TV broadcast.

-**Instruction:** Program your receiver micro:bit to turn on its radio, to do this you'll first need to import the radio module:
+**Instruction:** Program your receiver micro:bit to turn on its radio.
+To do this you'll first need to import the radio module:

 ```Python
 import radio